dortania/OpenCore-Install-Guide/creating-the-usb.md

 Now you can place your necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the _drivers_ folder and kexts/ACPI into their respective folders.
 Please note that UEFI drivers are not supported with OpenCore!

-Here's what mine looks like(Yeah it's a little messy):
+Here's what mine looks like(For the majority of users you can ignore TOOLS but it can be useful like of for clearing NVRAM and other such things):

 ![Populated EFI folder](https://i.imgur.com/ymeHycR.png)